kuj0210/IoT-Pet-Home-System/.README/Notes/Domain_setting.md

 <img05 : Click this!>

-- If you are interested in a domain, click on " Get it now! " and press the red sign in the screenshot above.
+- If you are interested in a domain, click on " Get it now! " and see the red sign in the screenshot above.

 ## 3. Regist your IP address